syself/cluster-api-provider-hetzner/docs/caph/01-getting-started/01-introduction.md

 ---
 title: Introduction
+metatitle: What is the Cluster API Provider Hetzner and Compatible Versions
+sidebar: Introduction
+description: Cluster API Provider Hetzner automates the lifecycle and provisioning of Kubernetes clusters on cloud or bare metal.
 ---

 Welcome to the official documentation for the Cluster API Provider Hetzner (CAPH).
 If you are new to it, you can keep reading the Getting Started section, the Quickstart guide will walk you through your first cluster setup.